What is a Master in Management?

 Master in Management syllabus

-Master in Management programs are designed to give you a definitive introduction to business, as well as to build your confidence as a leader or manager.
-Here’s what you can expect from a Master in Management:
+Master in Management programs are designed to give you a definitive introduction to business as well as to build your confidence as a leader or manager.
+Here’s what you can expect from a MiM:

 Business fundamentals

-Given that many students come from non-business backgrounds, MiM programs will give you a rigorous introduction to topics that you’re likely to come across in the business world.
+Given that many students come from non-business backgrounds, MiM programs will give you an introduction to topics that you’re likely to come across in the business world.
 These include accounting, finance, marketing, data analytics, and strategy.

-With many MiM destined for leadership positions, your MiM is the perfect chance to learn and practice skills you need to lead and thrive in the workplace.
-These include ‘soft’ skills such as communication, motivation, teamwork, feedback, coaching, and negotiation.
-These are often taught through practical methods, such as group projects or simulations.
+Your MiM is the perfect chance to learn and practice skills you need to lead and thrive in the workplace.
+These include ‘soft’ skills such as communication, teamwork, feedback, coaching, and negotiation.
+These are often taught through practical methods such as group projects or simulations.

 Specialist subjects

-While Masters in Management are generalist degrees, there are opportunities to dive deeper into certain subject areas through elective courses.
+Though a MiM is a generalist degree, there are opportunities to dive deeper into certain subject areas through elective courses.
 Popular topics include machine learning, artificial intelligence, entrepreneurship, and corporate social responsibility.
 You may even have a chance to combine your MiM with a specialized master’s.

 For MiM graduate Satyam Goel, one of the best things about studying a Master in Management at ESMT Berlin was being able to choose elective courses to tailor the program to his career goals.
 “Given that the market opportunities were good for AI, machine learning, and that sort of thing, I thought it was a logical choice to make,” he says.